stcolema/tagmmdi/README.md

 Installation
 ------------

-You can install the package from GITHUB using
+You can install the package from GitHub using
 ``` r
 devtools::install_github("tagmmdi")
 ```